 Rolex Cerachrom ceramic is a truly innovative material that they use in their watches.

 Rolex developed and patented the material Cerachrom”, which is a kind of ceramic.
 Rolex uses Cerachrom inserts on the bezels of some of their sports watches such as the GMT-Master II, Sea-Dweller, Submariner, Deepsea Sea-Dweller, and Yacht-Master II.

 Similar to the 904L steel, Rolex was not satisfied with the material they were using, and the characteristics it had, and therefore, they started looking at alternative materials.

 Previously, Rolex used aluminum for its sports bezels, but the problem with aluminum is that they relatively easily acquire scratches, and fade over time.

-The cerachrom bezel ensures lasting beauty and functionality even after exposure to the most extreme conditions.
-The material is virtually scratch proof, and its color is unaffected by ultraviolet rays of the sun, which means that it will never fade.
+The Cerachrom bezel ensures lasting beauty and functionality even after exposure to the most extreme conditions.
+The material is virtually scratch-proof, and its color is unaffected by the ultraviolet rays of the sun, which means that it will never fade.

 The numerals are engraved on the bezel and then coated with a very thin layer of gold or platinum using a PVD process.

 Rolex’s platinum watches are among the most expensive watches that Rolex has.